Sapphire9-7/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
 # Linear Regression Project

-This repository contains files related to a linear regression project in relation to my ML internship at Prodigy InfoTech.
+This repository contains files related to a linear regression project under my ML internship at Prodigy InfoTech.
 The project is divided into two main files, each serving a specific purpose.
 Here's a brief overview of each file:

 ## File 1: Data.ipynb